-74. Students should refer to the appropriate Course Books for detailed curriculum and assessment information.
+87. Students should refer to the appropriate Course Books for detailed curriculum and assessment information.
+Students should refer to the Animal Husbandry and Clinical Extramural Studies (EMS) Handbooks for all detailed EMS information and arrangements.

-75. Students are subject to health clearance as they are admitted to the BVM&S programmes.
+88. Students are subject to health clearance as they are admitted to the BVM&S programmes.
 Failure to comply with this regulation may result in exclusion from a programme of studies.

-76. In special circumstances students may be permitted to interrupt studies or repeat a year of study because of ill-health, service or sporting commitments, or an episode of academic failure.
+89. In exceptional circumstances students may be permitted to interrupt studies or repeat a year of study because of ill-health, service or sporting commitments, or an episode of academic failure.
 Only in highly exceptional circumstances will students be permitted more than two such years of interrupted progress, whether taken consecutively or at intervals throughout the programme.
 Exceptions are very unlikely to be considered in the case of prolonged or repeated academic failure.
 Approved study for an intercalated degree does not constitute interrupted progress.